jkmackie/youtube_dislike_count_removal_sentiment/docs/README.md

 ***
 ### Let's Analyze Sentiment for Dislike Button Update!  🧐
 The public provided comments on YouTube's dislike change.
 Let's score comment sentiment.
 This is done on a scale of -1.0  to +1.0 (most negative to most positive sentiment).
-We use the distilbert language model from the easy-to-use [flair NLP library](https://github.com/flairNLP/flair) to predict sentiment.
+We use the DistilBERT **[1]** language model from the easy-to-use [flair NLP library](https://github.com/flairNLP/flair) to predict sentiment.

 Here is the methodology.
 A comment is made of sentences and sentiment is scored for each sentence.
 The score is the average sentiment for all sentences (or emoticons) in the comment.
 For example, if a comment has seven sentences, then the score is the average of the seven sentiments.
 Below is an illustration.